• Skip to primary navigation

 Lastly, if you suffer from heartburn, you may want to try this natural remedy: try to drink less fluids with your meals (more fluids=more diluted stomach acid=higher stomach pH instead of the acidic low pH that you want).
 Instead, try add 1-2 tablespoons of raw apple cider vinegar diluted with ¼-½ cup water and consume with your food.
 This can help to temporarily increase your stomach acid to help you digest your food more efficiently, and prevent heartburn while you work on fixing the root cause of heartburn (hint: your gut).

-If you're looking for more ways to understand and improve your gut, you'll want to click on over and read: How to Fix Your Gut.
+If you're looking for more ways to understand and improve your gut, you'll want to check out the: How to Build a Bulletproof Gut Masterclass.

 PIN IT: